Tensa53/IRUPT/README.md

 ### 2. Data Preparing
 Once obtained the initial data, the data are prepared to the correct format used by the algorithms that optimize the selection.
-In this phase, 'Program' is used as a synonymum for 'Software System', and test case is a generic name used to identify both unit-test and micro-benchmark method.
+In this phase, 'Program' is used as a synonymum for 'Software System', and test case is a generic name used to identify both unit test and microbenchmark method.
 In order to correctly prepare data the raw data needs to be placed inside the **data/raw/** folder.
 Due to the heavy size of all the reports file, this folder is not uploaded on this repo.
 But you can reconstruct it for your executions, following the directory structure described here:
 - **ProgramName/**:
-  - **junit/**:
+  - **JUnit/**:
-    - **jacoco-junit-xml/**: contains the .xml report for every unit-test method coverage data;
+    - **jacoco-JUnit-xml/**: contains the .xml report for every unit test method coverage data;
-    - **surefire-reports/**: contains the .xml report for every unit-test method execution time;
+    - **surefire-reports/**: contains the .xml report for every unit test method execution time;
     - **total-lines.json**: contains the number of source code line for the analyzed software component.
-  - **jmh/**:
+  - **JMH/**:
-    - **jacoco-jmh-xml/**: contains the .xml report for every micro-benchmark method coverage data;
+    - **jacoco-JMH-xml/**: contains the .xml report for every microbenchmark method coverage data;
-    - **time-reports/**: contains the .xml report for every micro-benchmark method execution time;
+    - **time-reports/**: contains the .xml report for every microbenchmark method execution time;
     - **total-lines.json**: contains the number of source code line for the analyzed software component.

 The **dataprep.py** module contains different functions to prepare the data: